-- On the Mode screen, touch Expert → Shutter Priority. - Press the command dial once, and then rotate it to the left or right to adjust the shutter speed. - 3 Set the desired options. - For a list of options, refer to "Shooting Functions". (p.
-73) - Half-press [Shutter] to focus, and then press [Shutter] to capture the photo.
+- Rotate the mode dial to \$. - 2 Scroll the jog dial to adjust the shutter speed. - You can also adjust the shutter speed by pressing [Fn], moving to the shutter speed, and then scrolling the jog dial or dragging the screen. - 3 Set the desired options. - Half-press [Shutter] to focus, and then press [Shutter] to capture the photo.